Surrogate-based cross-correlation for particle image velocimetry: Surrogate-based cross-correlation

-It is a challenge to bring the surrogate concept to practical cross-correlation for PIV application, because of the robust problem of the MOSSE filter/tracker under one positive PIV template circumstance.
-To gain the stability of surrogate filter, we construct a well-designed surrogate objective, which makes full use of the positive template and considers other negative context images.
-The negative samples are proved to be useful for representation learning~\cite{oord2018representation,Chen2021MuMMI}.
-As shown in Fig.~\ref{fig_5}, our surrogate objective $\mathcal{J}_{surr}$ is firstly given before a detail explanation.
+\textit{Surrogate objective.} To gain robustness of surrogate filter, a well-designed surrogate objective is thus constructed, which makes use of the positive template and other negative context images.
+The negative samples are proved to be useful for representation learning~\cite{Chen2021MuMMI}.
+Similar to MOSSE~\cite{bolme2010visual}, our surrogate objective ${J}_{surr}$ (Fig.~\ref{fig_4}) is given before a detail explanation,

-where $P_i, i\in\{1,2,...,m\}$ are the negative context templates.
-The $G$ and $G_d$ denote the Fourier transform of Gaussian functions $g(\mathbf{x})$ and $g_d(\mathbf{x})$.
-The $\{\lambda, \mu, \nu\}$ are coefficients for regularization, difference term, and context images term.
-The MOSSE term $\mathcal{J}_{MOSSE}$ is preserved to encourage a Gaussian-shaped correlation peak.
-The second difference term is based on the observation that the original image $F$ is often an acceptable tracker for PIV, thus the surrogate $S$ is encouraged to be close to the original image $F$.
-Most outliers occur when the images have similar image background or other noisy pattern.
-Reducing the filter's response to the background/noise could decrease the number of outliers.
-Recall that the regularization term $|S|^2$, the negative context term encourages the filter $S$ also produce zero response to the context images.
-We choose the other negative interrogation windows as the context images.
-Compared to the $\delta(\mathbf{x})$, the context images are more likely to have a similar noisy pattern with $F_2$.
+where $P_i, i\in\{1,2,...,m\}$ are the negative context images.
+The $G$ denotes the Fourier transform of Gaussian functions $g(\mathbf{x})$.
+The $\mu$ is also the coefficient for the negative context term.
+The MOSSE term is preserved to encourage a Gaussian-shaped correlation map.
+Reducing the filter's response to the background/noise could decrease the number of outliers, because most outliers occur when the images have similar image background or other noisy pattern.
+Recall that the regularization term $|S|^2$ of MOSSE, it encourages the surrogate filter $S$ produce zero response to the special $\delta(\mathbf{x})$.
+However, the negative context term of Eq.~(\ref{eq_7}) encourages the filter $S$ produce zero response to all context images.
+We choose the backgrounds from temporal minimum value (MIN bg) and spatial low-pass results (LPF bg) as the context images in this work.
+Obviously, other options are also supported.
+Compared to the $\delta(\mathbf{x})$, the context images are more likely to have a similar noisy pattern with PIV test images.

-Different from the object tracking task, PIV could treat the paired images as templates to each other.
-Our SBCC framework (Fig.~\ref{fig_4}) models it as forward and backward correlation.
-To obtain a consistency correlation result, a consistency objective encourages the consistence between $R_f$ and $R_b$.
+\textit{Correlation consistency objective}.
+Different from object tracking, the paired images of PIV can be treated as templates to each other.
+Our SBCC framework (Fig.~\ref{fig_3}) models it as forward and backward correlation.
+To obtain a consistency result, a square error encourages a minimum distance between $R_x\in \{R_b, R_f\}$ to the final correlation map $R$.

-where $R$ is the final cross-correlation response of SBCC.
+Recall $R_{f} =S_1F_2^*, R_{b}=F_1S_2^*$ are the forward correlation response and backward correlation response, and $R$ is the final cross-correlation response of SBCC.